Human Rights in China (organization): Domestic Advocacy

 HRIC's work within China includes providing legal representation and assistance to activists.
 HRIC collaborates with domestic Chinese groups and advocates for the Chinese government to reassess the 1989 Tiananmen Square protests and massacre.

 HRIC supports domestic groups such as the Tiananmen Mothers and facilitates connections between activists in China and international discussions, including efforts such as lifting the European Union arms embargo on China.
 HRIC's online June 4 Archive documents the history of the 1989 Tiananmen Square protests and massacre.
 It also maintains Fill the Square, an online petition supporting the Tiananmen Mothers' demands.

 International Advocacy

 HRIC participates in discussions on human rights policies.
 It provides briefings and reports to the United Nations bodies, International Conferences, the WTO processes, and the EU-China Dialogue.
 As of 2006, HRIC had submitted over 40 cases of alleged human rights abuses to the UN subsidiary Working Group on Arbitrary Detention; 13 of these cases resulted in decisions, all of which deemed the detentions arbitrary.

 HRIC has outlined practices for IT companies operating in China regarding policies on the use of information technology and surveillance.

 Online Advocacy

 HRIC operates a proxy server designed to circumvent the Great Firewall, providing access for users in China.
 It also publishes a bi-weekly journal.HRIC: The project includes six websites featuring online Chinese publications and advocacy resources.

-Ongoing publications

-China Rights Forum is HRIC's bilingual semiannual journal.
-Since 1990, it has covered China's human rights developments.
-Articles are available online.

-China Rights Forum is an online essay publication examining human rights issues facing China.
-It has not published any new content since 2015.

-China Human Rights Biweekly (中国人权双周刊) is an online Chinese-language biweekly journal.
-It has not published any new content since 2020.

-HRIC Daily Brief is an online selection of English-language Chinese human rights-related articles and commentary from news and other online media sources.
-It has not published any new content since 2022.